-Liselore Tissen is an external PhD-candidate at the Leiden University Centre for the Arts in Society & Delft University of Technology at the faculty of Mechanical, Maritime and Materials Engineering (3mE).
+Liselore Tissen is a lecturer at Leiden University Centre for the Arts in Society and is an external PhD-candidate at the Leiden University Centre for the Arts in Society & Delft University of Technology at the faculty of Mechanical, Maritime and Materials Engineering (3mE).
+She is also affiliated with the Royal Netherlands Academy of Arts and Sciences (KNAW) as a Face of Science.

 Leiden Arts in Society Blog